NYPL/pres-docs/spec/spec_objects_edit.md

 To edit **Extents**, click under the **Extents** section in the left-hand pane of the **Object Record**.
 To add a new extent measurement, click the `+` button.

+When adding extent measurements in the Basic Fields screen, the default unit of measure will be inches.
+If you change the unit of measure, it will change it for all three dimensions.

 ---

 ## Formats / Container Types